pterostudio/app/README.md

 # PteroPlus Desktop App
-Skylake is a next-generation control plane for Pterodactyl Panel.
+PteroPlus Desktop is a next-generation control plane for Pterodactyl Panel.
 Built on the ElectronJS framework, PteroPlus Desktop is the best way to interact with PteroPlus Panel.

 # Quick Start